 The work completed in the CNA process is connected to the Campus Improvement Plan (CIP) development and review process.
 The findings of the CNA are incorporated into the CIP and are reflected in summary statements.
-The strengths identified in the CNA are addressed in the CIPs for campus and district, and administrators identify strategies and of TEA.
-School Years 2010-2013
+The strengths identified in the CNA are addressed in the CIPs for campus and district, and administrators identify strategies and by

-Adjustments and/or annotations made on this page have been confirmed with
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with by telephone/e-mail/FAX on